Camora0/Wasteland-Reborn/README.md

 ### Modifying INIs

 To ensure the proper settings are enabled, you need to run Bethini.
-Launch it through the dropdown menu in Mod Organizer 2..

 #### Setting BethINI Pie up incase it is not set up automatically:
 1. Set the Game Path to: "(Your install folder)\Stock Game and make sure to select ***Fallout4.exe***";